Fruits – which, when and how much?

 Eat all the seasonal and locally available fruits even if you have DIABETES as the FRUCTOSE will eventually manage your sugar.

-Fruits if taken in large amount on empty stomach can cause acidity, interfere with glucose metabolism and lower down blood sugar levels.
+If taken in large amount on empty stomach, these can cause acidity, interfere with glucose metabolism and lower down blood sugar levels.
+So, always take care of your portion size, while eating anything.